Rudozem Street Dog Rescue is a non profit foundation in Bulgaria that rescues dogs/cats from a life of abuse and finds them loving homes in the UK.

 ADOPTERS SUPPORT WEBSITE / FACEBOOK SUPPORT GROUP

-RSDR have established a website page for adopted owners with information called the Adopters Support Page (this website will be given to you before your phone interview.)
+RSDR have established a website page for adopted owners with information called the Adopters Support Page.

 There is also a facebook group for UK adopted owners where you can ask other owners for advise & support.
 You will be invited to the facebook group once final payment has been finalised.